Japan Society on Water Environment

 Creative Commons licenses

-Open Access publications in JWET are published under one of the Creative Commons International licenses that follow.
+Articles in JWET are published under one of the Creative Commons International licenses of CC BY, CC BY-NC, and CC BY-NC-ND .
 (It is the author's responsibility to ensure that the license selected complies with the funding body's requirements.
 Once selected, the terms of the Creative Commons licenses are irrevocable.)

 For more information about Creative Commons licenses, see the Open Access Frequently Asked Questions (FAQs) at https://www.jswe.or.jp/eng/publications/instructions/OA_FAQs.html.